 There are a number of reasons why PPI and PBAs were mis-sold.
-Once we receive your returned paperwork we can investigate your circumstances further to see if you have a claim.
-We believe virtually all PPI, and most PBAs, were not sold properly -- so, if you have them, we think there's a very good chance they were mis-sold to you.
+Once we have received your paperwork we can investigate your circumstances further to see if you have a claim.
+We believe virtually all PPI, and a large number of PBAs, were not sold properly.
+Unfortunately, from August 29th 2019 we are no longer able to investigate PPI or PBA claims.

 Will I need to pay anything upfront?

 No. We do not charge upfront fees.
-And we don't charge anything for our free PPI check service.
-For our PPI claim service, we charge 20% plus VAT (24% including VAT at current rates) of any compensation we recover for you.
-This means you will pay us £240.00 for every £1,000.00 of compensation you are offered.
+Please refer to your claims pack to see the fee rate charged for your PPI claim.
 For our claim service in relation to PBA and any other products, we charge 32.5% plus VAT (39% including VAT at current rates) of any compensation we recover for you.
 This means you will pay us £390.00 for every £1,000.00 of compensation.
 The exact fee you have to pay will depend on how much compensation you're offered.
-So it could be more or less than shown above.
+So it could be more or less than indicated here.
 Please also note that the fee is calculated on the basis of the gross compensation you're offered.
 This means before your lender makes any deductions from your compensation.
 This will depend on whether you still owe your lender any money or whether tax is payable.
 You should also note that if the settlement you are paid after any deductions made by your lender is less than the amount you have to pay us for our service, then you will need to pay any shortfall out of your own funds.